bbanting/budgettool/README.md

     - monthly income and expenses over year
 - [ ] Write tests
 - [ ] Search descriptions
-- [ ] Remove groups and create shortcuts "/"
+- [x] Remove groups and create shortcuts "/"
 - [ ] Make examples for all commands

 ## Notes

 - Currently, if page numbers get too many digits long, they will overflow
 - Make command params dependant on others
-- Set screen attr in Command class def?
 - Replace target foreign key on entry with target_instance?
 - Progress bars for targets?